frodeto/reciept-merger/README.md

 # reciept-merger

-This repo contains a simple Python script for making a set of one-page pdf files into a jpg collage of the images of the pdf files
+This repo contains a simple Python script for making a set (folder) of 1-2 page pdf files or jpg or png files into a single jpg collage of the images of the files in the folder

 ## Pre-requisites